ValveSoftware/Proton/README.md

 git clone --recurse-submodules http://github.com/gloriouseggroll/proton-ge-custom
 ````

-4. Drop any custom patches into game-patches-testing/, then open game-patches-testing/protonprep.sh and
+4. Drop any custom patches into patches/, then open patches/protonprep.sh and
  add a patch line for them under #WINE CUSTOM PATCHES in the same way the others are done.

-5. Apply all of the patches in /game patches/testing by running:
+5. Apply all of the patches in patches/ by running:

 ```
-./game-patches-testing/protonprep.sh &> patchlog.txt
+./patches/protonprep.sh &> patchlog.txt
 ```

 in the main proton-ge-custom directory.
 Open `patchlog.txt` and search for "fail" to make sure no patch failures occured.
+An easy way to do this is like so:
+cat patchlog.txt | grep -i fail
+cat patchlog.txt | grep -i error

 6. Open proton-ge-custom a terminal and type the following: